cncf/devstats.archive/USAGE.md

 3) List reviewers (`time PG_PASS='pwd' ./runq sql/list_*_reviewers.sql`):
 - Takes <30s for all time, generates long list (not pasted here)

+4) Opened to LGTMed, Approved, Merged.
+It is not obvious but average time to Approve or LGTM can be longer than time to merge.

+LGTM & Approve must be before merge, but:
+- To compute average time to merge, we are counting only merged PRs
+- To compute time to approve or LGTM - we're also averaging PRs that are not yet merged (for example huge ones), that can have longer distance from open to LGTM that average merge time in some periods.
+- This is not a metric bug, this is supposed to happen!

 # Update/Sync tool

 When You have imported all data You need - it needs to be updated periodically.